 For example, if the results were as shown in the image below, an alert would not have fired for the first 3 checks, even though the observed impact is already above your set alert threshold after Check 2.
 The reason no alert fires in these earlier checks is because the error margin, or confidence interval, on the impact is too wide to be confident that the impact really is greater than your threshold.
 However for the fourth and fifth checks, an alert would fire.

 Hence, for an alert to fire, the observed degradation will need to be a certain amount more extreme than the threshold you’ve chosen.
-Exactly how much more extreme it would need to be (sometimes called the Minimum Detectable Effect) depends on the power of the metric, which is influenced primarily by sample size and the variance in the metric values.
+Exactly how much more extreme it would need to be (sometimes called the Minimum Detectable Effect) depends on the sensitivity of the metric, which is influenced primarily by sample size and the variance in the metric values.

-For example, imagine you have a ‘Percentage of Unique Users’ metric which has a value of 60% in the baseline treatment, and you use a degradation threshold of 10%.
+For example, imagine you have a ‘Percentage of Unique Users’ metric which has a value of 60% in the baseline treatment, and you use a relative degradation threshold of 10%.
 If the desired direction of the metric is a decrease, then we would be testing for evidence that the Percentage of Unique Users in the comparison group is more than 66% (more than 10% higher than the baseline value).

 Hence, we recommend setting an alert threshold that is less extreme than any degradation which you would definitely want to be alerted for.
 Chose a threshold which is close to the boundary between a safe or acceptable degradation and a degradation which you would want to know about.